Water Conservation Tips

 - Choose new water-saving appliances, like washing machines that save up to 20 gallons per load.

 - Select the proper size pans for cooking.
-Large pans require more cooking water than may be necessary.
+Large pans require more water than may be necessary.

-- If you accidentally drop ice cubes when filling your glass from the freezer, don’t throw them in the sink.
-Drop them in a house plant instead.
+- If you drop ice cubes when filling a glass, place them in a plant instead of the sink.

 - To save water and time, consider washing your face or brushing your teeth while in the shower.